oprypin/crsfml/gitbook/audio-recording.md

 You only have a single virtual function to override in your derived class: `onProcessSamples`.
 It is called every time a new chunk of audio samples is captured, so this is where you implement your specific stuff.

-Audio samples are provided to the `onProcessSamples` function every 100 ms. This is currently hard-coded into CrSFML and you can't change that (unless you modify CrSFML itself).
+Audio samples are provided to the `onProcessSamples` function every 100 ms. This is currently hard-coded into SFML and you can't change that (unless you modify SFML itself).
 This may change in the future.

 There are also two additional virtual functions that you can optionally override: `onStart` and `onStop`.
 They are called when the capture starts/stops respectively.
 They are useful for initialization/cleanup tasks.